Read This First

 Prompt 3: So, the degree of the legitimacy of tacit consent is based on the degree of freedom to emigrate, right?

-The section works by contrast: Critiques of the Tacit Consent Theory as a pressure point.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Critiques of the Tacit Consent Theory as a pressure point.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Critiques of the Tacit Consent Theory, Grounding of the Social Contract, and Obligations and Voluntariness.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Critiques of the Tacit Consent Theory, Grounding of the Social Contract, and Obligations and Voluntariness in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 One honest test after reading is whether the reader can use Grounding of the Social Contract to sort a live borderline case or answer a serious objection about The Social Contract.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.